-The injured tooth may turn gray, which could be permanent.
-Your dentist will likely want to monitor a gray tooth closely since it could mean that the pulp inside it is no longer vital and is at risk for infection or decay, explains the American Dental Association, thus requiring a root canal.
+The injured tooth may turn grey, which could be permanent.
+Your dentist will likely want to monitor a grey tooth closely since it could mean that the pulp inside it is no longer vital and is at risk for infection or decay, explains the American Dental Association, thus requiring a root canal.

 Treating a Bruised Tooth